Instance-JS/Instance/docs/proofs/Mass-is-probability-3.md

-> NOTE: I am a software engineer, NOT a Quantum Physicist.
+> NOTE: I am a software engineer, NOT a Theoretical Physicist.
 I never even went to college.
 Feel free to denounce this paper as rubbish.
+>
 > This proof is the result of creating Instance.js and appliying the principles of 'inverted thinking' that it forced upon me, to both theory and observation in the real world.

 # On the Mathematical Necessity of Universal Curvature: A Unified Proof via Probability-Mass Duality and 5D Expansion